Management

 Here is a visual representation of the calculation

 To meet this requirement, private foundations can incur various types of expenses that contribute to their charitable activities and grant-making efforts.
 These expenses primarily fall into two categories: grants to public charities and operational expenses directly related to charitable activities.
 Grants to public charities involve providing financial support to other qualified nonprofit organizations aligned with the foundation's mission.
 These grants can fund programs, projects, or initiatives that address societal needs and promote positive change.
-Operational expenses encompass costs incurred by the foundation to manage and execute its charitable programs, such as staff salaries, fundraising expenses, and administrative costs associated with charitable activities.

 In summary, the 5% rule aims to strike a balance between preserving foundation assets for long-term impact and ensuring a consistent flow of funds to address immediate charitable needs.
+By requiring ongoing charitable engagement, the rule ensures that foundations serve the public good in the here and now, even as they maintain and potentially grow their endowments to sustain future philanthropic activities.

 Seeking expert guidance?
 We're here to help!